DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 >able to convert .MD files to post(html) that display automatically.
 >able to open in obsidian.
 >can act as an replacement for obsidian publish.

+what went wrong;
+when copying (relative)path the / becomes \ and that doesnt work